davegomez/deathwing/README.md

 ### Redux
 [Redux](https://github.com/reactjs/redux) is a predictable state container for JavaScript applications that helps you write applications that behave consistently, run in different environments (client, server, and native), and are easy to test.
 On top of that, it provides a great developer experience, such as [live code editing combined with a time traveling debugger](https://github.com/gaearon/redux-devtools).

+### SASS
+[SASS](http://sass-lang.com/) is a mature and heavily use CSS preprocessor with lots of capabilities in terms of CSS construction, scalability, and management.
+Completely compatible with all versions of CSS, SASS allows the developer write with a familiar syntax if you use the latest version of the language and the SCSS file extension.

 ## Tools
 // TODO Description